-The teachers and administrators of our district demonstrate appropriate school and classroom behavior in their attitudes and in their communication with students and parents.
-In addition to academic excellence, it is our school district's goal for each school to:
+The teachers and administrators of the district demonstrate appropriate school and classroom behavior in their attitudes and in their communication with students, parents and guardians.
+In addition to academic excellence, schools will:

-- communicate regularly and in a timely manner with students and their families about their child's academic progress, behavior, and attendance. - adopt a comprehensive written school safety plan and disaster preparedness procedure. - establish an environment in which students can meet their grade level academic standards. - involve students in an ongoing process of self-evaluation. - communicate our district's and each school's standards of behavior. - communicate our Course of Study and Grading Policy. - enforce district policies, regulations, and school rules fairly and consistently. - treat all parents and students with dignity and respect. - provide quality customer service.
+- communicate regularly and in a timely manner with students and their families about their academic progress, behavior, and attendance. - adopt a comprehensive written school safety plan and disaster preparedness procedure. - establish an environment in which students can meet their grade level academic standards, including IEP goals and English language proficiency development. - involve students in an ongoing process of self-evaluation. - communicate expectations of behavior. - communicate the Course of Study and Grading Policy. - enforce district policies, regulations, and school rules fairly and consistently. - treat all parents, guardians and students with dignity and respect. - provide quality customer service.